Abdul Aziz Ghazi: Father's assassination

 In October 1998, Aziz's father was assassinated in the courtyard of Lal Masjid as he was returning from teaching a class at Jamia Faridia.
 Aziz and his wife Umme Hassan pursued the assailant, who then fired shots at them.

 The assassin escaped with the help of an accomplice waiting outside in a car.
 Aziz's father died of his injuries on the way to the hospital.

 Lal Masjid and seminaries

 Following his father's assassination, Aziz succeeded him as Imam of Lal Masjid and as the Chancellor of both Jamia Faridia and Jamia Hafsa.

-Although most administrative duties of the seminaries were largely overseen by his younger brother, Abdul Rashid. as Aziz was more interested in political activities, and would constantly issue fatwas on various public affairs.
+Most administrative duties of the seminaries were largely overseen by his younger brother, Abdul Rashid, as Aziz was more interested in political activities, and would constantly issue fatwas on various public affairs.

 2004 Fatwa

 In 2004, Aziz who was then serving as BPS 9 government employee issued a "fatwa" (religious decree) against the army officers who were fighting against the Taliban during the Battle of Wanna in the tribal areas close to the Afghan border.
 In the fatwa he declared that none of the army officers who were killed in the fighting in tribal area were martyrs and religious sanctions were not available for their funeral.

 The fatwa was supported by several religious scholars, among them Aziz's close allies, Sami-ul-Haq and Nizamuddin Shamzai.